koompi/pingora-proxy-server/README.md

 TLS settings are configured using Pingora's `TlsSettings::intermediate` profile, which provides a good balance of security and compatibility.

+### Zero-Downtime Certificate Reloading

+The proxy implements a distributed certificate reload mechanism:

+1. Certificate changes are written to a shared volume
+2. Each node independently monitors for changes and reloads certificates in-memory
+3. No service interruption during certificate updates
+4. Certificate updates propagate across all nodes in the swarm

 ## 🔍 Troubleshooting

 ### Common Issues